socialatom/AtomLinkedInScraper/README.md

 ![Socialatom Group](http://i2.wp.com/socialatomventures.com/wp-content/uploads/2016/08/savBlack.png?w=400 "Socialatom Group")

+#Socialatom LinkedIn Scraper
+Socialatom Group is always looking for ways to make things easier for Startups, and one of the hardest processes for any tech company is the Candidates Selection for Recruiting; that's why we have developed this extension that works as a complement for LinkedIn, incorporating numerical measures and visual components to make it easier to pick the profiles to fit your need.

 ##Download the extension Here!
 You can download the latest version of the extension (0.0.2) [here] (https://github.com/socialatom/AtomLinkedInScraper/raw/master/versions/AtomLinkedInScraper-0.0.2.zip)